NASA-IMPACT/csdap-delivery-auth/README.md

 $ AWS_PROFILE=csdap aws s3 cp testfile s3://<bucket>/testfile
 ```

-5. When you run your data delivery script, ensure the correct AWS profile is selected:
+5. When you run your data delivery script, ensure the correct AWS profile is selected and the environment file created in the Install step has been loaded (`source .env`):

 ```
 $ AWS_PROFILE=csdap your_data_delivery_script.sh